k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/03_fabric_commonDB_flow.md

 -	First time ever Reference Table for node, get of LUI will wait first for Ref Table to re-sync -> if reference needed
 -	Sync from reference and then GET – ref_sync and then GET in same session for cases where I need most updates ref table

-## Deploy process
+## Deploy Process

+Deploying a new reference table will have the following consequences:
-1. Stop all running table sync jobs.
+1. All running reference table synchronization jobs will stop.
-2. Create table / index on 'Common'
+2  A new table/index will be created on CommonDB
-3. Clear Kafka Consumer / Topic if table was removed.
+3. All Kafka Consumer/Topic will be cleared if the table was removed.
-4. Create a Kafka topic (if configured Kafka mode)
+4. A new Kafka topic will be created if a new table was added.
-5. Create a Kafka consumer for each node.
+5. A new Kafka consumer will be created for each node.
-Start sync jobs (even if deploy failed) so not to prevent existing sync-ing although the ref table deploy failed Apply existing config parameters (Sync job retry interval; ) on coordinator server (one addressed by deploy) on sync jobs
+6. New sync jobs will be started (even if deploy failed so not to prevent existing sync-ing although the ref table deploy failed)
+7. Existing configuration parameters are applied (such as sync job retry interval) on coordinator node

-## Sync
+## Sync Process
 If truncate applied
 •	Start snap
 •	Add all rows to the snap